cksystemsteaching/CS4All/README.md

 * Step 0: get a [github](https://github.com) account unless you already have one
 * Step 1: join the `#se2016` and `#cs4all-bot` [slack channels](https://cksystemsteaching.slack.com/signup) and use your github username as slack username
 * Step 2: form a team of 2-3 members and give your team a name
-* Step 3: one person per team forks the [CS4All](https://github.com/cksystemsteaching/CS4All/fork) repository
+* Step 3: each team member visits the invitation page shared in slack to get access to the team repository.
-* Step 4: add the other team members to __your__ fork as collaborators
-* Step 5: each team member clones that fork
+* Step 4: each team member clones this repositoy
-* Step 6: check out the [selfie-se](https://github.com/cksystemsteaching/CS4All/tree/selfie-se) branch
-* Step 7: add a new file called TEAM to this branch
+* Step 5: add a new file called TEAM to this branch
-* Step 8: list the name of your team as well as your names in the TEAM file
+* Step 6: list the name of your team as well as your names in the TEAM file
-* Step 9: implement solutions of assignments in this branch as well (see below)
+* Step 7: implement solutions of assignments in this branch as well (see below)
-* Step 10: commit regularly and push your changes to your fork
+* Step 8: commit regularly and push your changes the repository
-* Step 11: to submit solutions send pull requests from your fork via github.com to the [selfie-se](https://github.com/cksystemsteaching/CS4All/tree/selfie-se) branch

 General Requirements
 --------------------